The Milo dutch oven is a must have affordable enameled cast iron dutch oven for every home cook.

 Using a towel or rags can sometimes make it difficult to handle your dutch oven.
 I discovered kevlar grilling gloves, and now I can grab the hot handles with ease.
 I don’t worry about a single burn, whether the Milo dutch oven is on the stove top or in oven.

-The nubs or spikes help moisture collect during braising and drips onto the food, so you don’t have to continually baste the food as it cooks.
+The nubs or spikes help moisture collect during braising that drips onto the food.
+The theory is you don’t have to continually baste the food as it cooks.

-Other brands sometimes claim the nubs are for basting.
-Milo believes self basting occurs naturally as moisture rises and collects on the inside of the lids, with or without nubs. .
+Milo states self basting occurs naturally as moisture rises and collects on the inside of the lids, with or without nubs.

 How Well Did It Work?

-To test this cast iron dutch oven to see how well it worked, I made cauliflower fried rice.
+To test the Milo dutch oven to see how well it worked, I made my favorite cauliflower fried rice.

-With the skillet I normally use, I always end up with rice making a mess on the stove as it spills on to the stove while stirring it.
+With the skillet I normally use, I always end up with rice all over the stove top, as it spills on to the stove while stirring it.